Collecting Personal Information

 We do not require you to provide personal information to view the majority of information on our site.

-However, when you sign up to join our network, or participate in online actions hosted on our website, we will ask for additional information and you will in turn gain access to additional information and resources.
-We do this to keep you updated on our collective progress, and to provide information and services that may be valuable to you.
+Additionally, when you sign up to join our network or participate in online actions hosted on our website, we will normally ask for additional information such as postal code or phone number so that we can keep you updated on our collective progress, and to provide information and services that are most relevant to you.
 On occasion, we may email, phone, text message, or mail you.
 At any time you may contact email@example.com and request to be marked as "Do not contact" by any means.

 We take precautions to protect your information.
 When you submit sensitive information via the website, your information is protected both online and offline.